GrainGenes/GGBlastPlugin/README.md

 **dbPath**: Directory containing BLAST-formatted databases.
 Must be readable by the web server user.

 **blastExePath**: Directory containing BLAST+ executables (blastn, blastp, etc.).
 Must be executable by the web server user.

+use `which blastn` to determine where your blastExePath is located.

 **jobsPath**: Directory where job files, query sequences, and results are stored.
 Must be writable by the web server user.
 Each job gets its own subdirectory (e.g., `job_1234567890_abcdef12/`).